 - The committee chair will provide written approval of the topic, and the overall composition of the examination committee must be approved by the Director of Graduate Studies.
 To avoid inappropriate preparation, this conference should take place at the earliest possible date.

 - A student who wishes to change from an experimental to a theoretical dissertation topic, or vice versa, may be required to pass a second qualifying oral examination.

 - Students are required by the end of their second year to select a committee of three faculty members to advise them on their research progress.
 Students are expected to pass the oral examination given by this committee by the end of their second year.
 The committee may, upon petition, grant a deferment of the examination for up to one year.
 Students who have not passed their oral examinations by the end of their third year of graduate study must seek approval from the Committee on Higher Degrees prior to being allowed to register for the fourth year of graduate study.
 If satisfactory arrangements cannot be made, the students will be withdrawn by the department.

 Master of Arts (AM)

 Eight half-courses of suitable depth and breadth are required for the AM degree.
 At least four of them must be physics courses, and ordinarily all must be in physics or related fields.
-After drawing up a tentative academic program, students should discuss it with their faculty advisors and consult informally with upper-level graduate students.
+After drawing up a tentative academic program, students should discuss it with their faculty advisors or with the Associate Director of Graduate Studies.
 No thesis, general examination, or knowledge of a foreign language is required for the AM degree.